simondlevy/AirSimTensorFlow/README.md

 files in the <b>carpix</b> folder.
 The <b>collision_training</b> script converts these color images to grayscale, then builds a training set in which all images but the final one are labeled as safe (no collision; code <tt>[1 0]</tt>), and the final one is labeled as a collision (code <tt>[0 1]</tt>).
-Finally, this training script saves the trained network parameters (weights and biases) using Python's built-in <tt>pickle</tt> library to [save](https://github.com/simondlevy/AirSimTensorFlow/blob/master/collision_training.py#L111-L113) the trained network parameters (weights and biases).
+Finally, this training script uses Python's built-in <tt>pickle</tt> library to [save](https://github.com/simondlevy/AirSimTensorFlow/blob/master/collision_training.py#L111-L113) the trained network parameters (weights and biases).
 The <b>collision_testing</b> script uses <tt>pickle</tt> to [restore](https://github.com/simondlevy/AirSimTensorFlow/blob/master/collision_testing.py#L42-L45)